codyhouff/Tensorflow_object_detection_and_artificial_dataset_generation/README.md

 num_examples: 972	# num of training images in the images/train folder after generating the images
 ```

-If it works correctly it will display the following:
+If it works correctly it will eventually display something like this:
 ```
 I0918 03:27:00.565701 26700 learning.py:507] global step 1: loss = 47.7762 (11.987 sec/step)
 I0918 03:27:01.375576 26700 learning.py:507] global step 2: loss = 41.2166 (0.634 sec/step)